TVNZ plunges to $25m loss - but says Covid not the only factor

 TVNZ has plunged into the red, reporting a $25.8 million net loss for its year to June 30 - against its year-ago profit of $2.9m and its first loss since 2010.

-But even before the pandemic hit, or the first lick of flames had crept along the roof of the neighbouring International Convention Centre, forcing an extended relocation, Kenrick had been predicting a tough time of it for the state broadcaster's 2020 financial year.
+But even before the pandemic hit, or the first lick of flames had crept along the roof of the neighbouring International Convention Centre, forcing an extended relocation, CEO Kevin Kenrick had been predicting a tough time of it for the state broadcaster's 2020 financial year.

 Around this time last year, the chief executive predicted a $17.1m loss for FY2020 as his company restructure for more online content, and more local content, in the face of rising competition from the likes of Netflix, Disney+ and Amazon Prime.